Legendary Shack Shakers: Musical style

+Bass Frontiers wrote that Legendary Shack Shakers "have been billed as everything from rockabilly to gothic country, psychobilly and alt. country".
 J.D.
 Wilkes says that the original incarnation of the Legendary Shack Shakers focused on playing rockabilly, "hillbilly" music, Memphis blues and Western swing.
 Wilkes described the Legendary Shack Shakers' music as "Americana rockabilly"; Vail Daily said that the band performs a mix of blues, rock, punk rock, and country music.
 The Phoenix New Times said that "the southern gothic rockabilly act goes above and beyond much of those genres to throw down their captivating version of hillbilly blues-rock."
 The Kalamazoo Gazette described the Legendary Shack Shakers' music as "mutant Southern rock".
 AllMusic described the Legendary Shack Shakers as a "raucous roots rock band".
 According to City Beast, the band's musical style also encompasses country blues and carnival music.

 Wilkes publicly disavowed the psychobilly label the band is sometimes categorized under, considering the genre's performers "all pompadour and no substance", stating of the scene, "These new bands trying to sound like the Cramps or doing the ‘hellbilly’ thing — they only pick up on the clichés of it."
 Wilkes took issue with the genre's fans' lack of familiarity with rockabilly artists like Charlie Feathers and dismissed psychobilly performers as "mall punk with pompadours", calling psychobilly fans "pompadork".
+Additionally, Wilkes "openly expressed disdain for alt-country and its musical carpetbaggers", according to The A.V.
+Club.

 Wilkes stated regarding the band's use of the term "Southern Gothic", "I don’t think we’re Goth in the sense of veils and black clothing, people in perpetual mourning, funereal mode. [...]
 It’s the traditional term, rather than the trendy, Americanized, fad version of it. [...]
 [Southern Gothic] takes an angle that there’s something grotesque and beautiful in the traditions of the South, the backdrop of Southern living."
 Wilkes connects the many styles the band performs to the blues, saying that he considers rockabilly "the white man's version of blues" and klezmer to be "the Jew's blues".
 He described the band's performance as being "like a Pentecostal church revival, whipping them into a frenzy and getting them involved in the moment."

 When Duane Denison joined the band, the Legendary Shack Shakers shifted their sound again, with Wilkes calling this new sound "agridustrial", explaining that it is "kind of chunky industrial patterns, but give it kind of a rustic feel [...] like the sounds of farm implements, that clanking cacophony of rural industry.
 Kind of like how Johnny Cash used a train rhythm."
 Since 2015, the Legendary Shack Shakers have predominantly played country music.

 Wilkes cited as musical influences Little Walter, Howlin' Wolf, Tom Waits, the Louvin Brothers, Dock Boggs, James Harman and Roscoe Holcomb.
 Outside of musical influences, Gary Larson's The Far Side cartoon "Cow Tools" inspired the name of one of the band's introductions.